Before we badger on, it’s maybe worth giving you an actual definition of pay-per-click (PPC) advertising.

-The world of digital marketing is a big one!
-According to a report by emarketer, global digital ad spend was $282.35 Billion in 2018 and this is expected to almost double over the next 5 years.
+The world of digital is a big one!
+According to a report by emarketer, in 2018 global digital advertising spend was $282.35 billion and this is expected to almost double over the next 5 years.

-The simple reason for this is that Digital Marketing works.
+The simple reason for this is that digital advertising works.

-For amateur marketers, it’s very easy to get lost along the way or fall down the rabbit hole of complex campaigns.
-Over complicating things can often be as detrimental to marketing efforts as being too simple.
-And the result is that marketing budgets are not used to their full potential, or even worse, wasted.
+For amateur marketeers or businesses, it’s very easy to get lost along the way or fall down the rabbit hole of complex ‘marketing procedures’.
+Over complicating things can often be as detrimental to marketing efforts as being too simple, and the result is that ad budgets are not used to their full potential, or even worse, wasted.

-So without further adoo here are my top tips to KEEP IT SIMPLE STUPID!
+So without further ado here are my top tips to our beginners guide to pay-per-click advertising!

-PPC platforms like Google Ads offer a range of campaign types, each designed to help you achieve a certain goal such as; Brand Awareness, Lead Generation or Sales.
-Having a clear understanding of what you would like to achieve before you begin, and keeping it in mind, will enable you to make the right choices throughout your campaign set up.
+PPC platforms like Google Ads offer a range of campaign types, each designed to help you achieve goals that matter to business.
+Having a clear understanding of what you want to achieve before you begin in PPC advertising will help guide you throughout your campaign set up.

-If your goal is to collect leads or have people make purchases then you’ll need conversion or e-commerce tracking in place to make sure that your marketing efforts are helping you achieve your goal or not.
-Click Here to learn more about getting started with conversion tracking
+If your goal is to collect leads or have people make purchases then you’ll need conversion or eCommerce tracking in place to make sure you can measure your campaign performance and the effectiveness of your ads.

 So, picking the right campaign type to match your goal, which is right for you?
-There are nine main campaign types available on the Google Ads platform;
+There are nine main campaign types available on the Google Ads platform.

 Set yourself a realistic expectation of cost.
-One major misconception about PPC marketing is that it’s cheaper than it really is.
-On several occasions, I’ve had advertisers tell me that they would, for example, like to get 150,000 views on their YouTube ad for a budget of £175…..
-If you do the maths that comes to about £0.001 per view when the reality is that at a minimum you would probably expect to spend 10-15 times that amount.
+One major misconception about PPC advertising is that it’s cheaper than it really is.
+On several occasions, I’ve had advertisers tell me that they would, for example, like to get 150,000 views on their YouTube ad for a budget of £175.
 Or to put it another way, for a £175 budget you’re more likely to get around 10,000 views.

 The same goes for clicks.
-The cost per click (CPC) of keywords in search campaigns can range from £0.05 right up to £50+, this all depends on the industry you're in of course and the competition.
+The cost per click (CPC) of keywords in search campaigns can range from £0.05 right up to £50+, this all depends on the industry you're in and the competition within the auction space.

-The best way to approach managing the costs associated with marketing is deciding on the Maximum you would be prepared to spend in order to achieve your goal, whether that be a video view, sale or lead and then work backwards to improve it.
+The best way to approach managing the costs associated with PPC advertising is deciding on the maximum you would be prepared to spend in order to achieve your goal, whether that be a video view, sale or lead and then work backwards to improve it.
 Figure out the life-time value (LTV) of a customer and your ability to calculate your budget and target cost-per-acquisition (CPA) shouldn't be far behind.

-Campaign Structure is important, it’s how you arrange your ads to create the most effective method of delivering the right ads to the right people and in the most effective way.
-As we know there are several different campaign types but for this section we’ll focus on Search ads, that use keywords, as these are one of the more popular campaign types and most susceptible to mistakes.
+Your PPC campaign structure is important, it’s how you arrange your ads to create the most effective method of delivering to your target audience.
+As we discussed previously, there are several different campaign types but for this section we’ll focus on Search campaigns that use keywords, as these are one of the more popular campaign types and most susceptible to mistakes from newbies.

 At campaign level we choose our budget, target location, bidding strategy and audiences/demographics, like we said before, having more than one campaign avoids too many crossovers with targeting and keywords.
 For example, if we are a shop that sells shoes, we might want two campaigns both containing the keywords “shoe shop” but one targeting only men and the other targeting only women.

-At Ad Group Level we can start to focus more on the message we would like to send people (The Ads), the types of searches we would like the target (The Keywords) and the destination we would like the ad to direct to (landing page).
+At the ad group level we can start to focus more on the message we would like to send people (the ads), the types of searches we would like the target (the keywords) and the destination we would like the ad to direct to (landing page).
 Create multiple ad groups within a campaign in order to control keyword/ad association and organise by theme.

 See the below example of a “Computer Services” Campaign and the relevant ad groups and keywords arranged by theme.